 The Man Who Sold the World, David Bowie's third studio album, was recorded in April and May of 1970, and was released in America first (in November of that year).
 The British release was delayed until April 1971 due to executives at Mercury Records, Bowie's then-current label, fretting about the singer posing in "a man's dress" on the cover photo.

 It wouldn't be the last time.
-Bowie's next release, Hunky Dory, may have been Lighter and Softer musically (if not lyrically), but it was the combination of apocalyptic themes and intense sounds on this album that pointed the way forward to Ziggy Stardust, Aladdin Sane and Diamond Dogs.
+While Bowie's next release, Hunky Dory, was Lighter and Softer musically (if not always lyrically), the combination of apocalyptic themes and intense sounds on this album pointed the way forward to the Glam Rock albums that established Bowie as a celebrity (Ziggy Stardust, Aladdin Sane and Diamond Dogs).
 To quote Carr & Murray again: "This is where the story really starts."

 Beginning in 2014, Tony Visconti and Mick "Woody" Woodmansey began Holy Holy, a sporadic tour in which they play the album in its entirety, along with other Bowie songs.
+(Bowie never toured to promote the album when it was originally released.)
 Guests include Heaven 17 vocalist Glenn Gregory and Spandau Ballet saxophonist Steve Norman.
 Bowie gave the tour his blessing.

 - "The Width of a Circle" (8:07)